-Public Service Information Technology explains how all the areas that go into IT management work together.
+Public Service Information Technology explains how all areas of IT management work together.
 Building a computer-based information system is like constructing a house; different disciplines are employed and need to be coordinated.
 In addition to the technical aspects like computer networking and systems administration, the functional, business, management, and strategic aspects all are equally important.
 IT is not as simple as expecting to use a software program in three months.
-Information Technology is a complex field that has multiple working parts that have to be managed.
+Information Technology is a complex field that has multiple working parts that require proper management.
 This book demystifies how IT operates in an organization, giving the public manager the necessary details to manage Information Technology and to use all of its resources for proper effect.

 List of Figures.
 List of Worksheets.
-About the Author.
+Author.
 Introduction.
 Chapter 1: The IT Ecosystem: Elements Described.
 Chapter 2: IT Organization: People and Roles.
-Chapter 3: IT Budgeting: Realization of Long-term Benefits.
+Chapter 3: IT Budgeting: Realization of Long-Term Benefits.
 Chapter 4: IT System Selection: Moving Past Hype and Brand.
 Chapter 5: IT Contracting and Outsourcing: Achieving Maximum Value from Vendors.
-Chapter 6: IT Execution and Follow-through: Daily Practice and Improvement.
+Chapter 6: IT Execution and Follow-Through: Daily Practice and Improvement.
 Chapter 7: Information Security: Protect and Safeguard the IT System.
 Chapter 8: IT Strategic Planning: Alignment with the Mission.
 Conclusion.
-Glossary.
+Glossary of Terms.
 Answers to Chapter Quizzes.
 Bibliography.
 Manager’s Notes.